MizuhoOkimoto/pajama-ssg/CONTRIBUTING.md

-## Contributing to Pajama-ssg
+# Contributing to Pajama-ssg

 ✨ **Contributions are always welcome!** ✨<br>
-**Your contribution will invigorate this wonderful open source community and create even better ones.**
+**Your contribution will invigorate this wonderful open source community and create even better ones!**

 ## Pajama-ssg guidelines
 - Maintain Pajama-ssg quality